travelnxt/appacitive-docs/index.md

     alert('Could not fetch, probably because of an incorrect id');
 });

-//For a relation between same schema and differenet endpoint labels
+//For a relation between same schema and different endpoint labels
 //'label' parameter becomes mandatory for the get call

 //'friend' is the relation between user schema